cpouchon/ORTHOSKIM/README.md

 ### 3. Pipeline description
 ---------------------------

 OrthoSkim used different mode to index files, align and/or extract regions or check assemblies.
 Regardless of genomic compartment chosen mode, indexing has to be made in first.
-As chloroplast and nucrdna were specially assembled, extraction can be directly processed from annotation files.
-For nucleus and mitochondrion extraction, a non-directional assembly has to be made with SPAdes on sample before running the pipeline.
+As chloroplast and nucrdna were targeted assembled, extraction can be directly processed from annotation files.
+For nucleus and mitochondrion extraction, a non-directional assembly has to be made with SPAdes on sample before running the pipeline in order to extract regions of interest (chloroplast regions could also be obtained from this mode by puting aligned regions into a new reference file).

-**Note**: for the *nucleus*, *mitochondrion*, *nucrdna* and *chloroplast* modes, a *mode.log* file is created containing samples that were processed.
-This file could be used to remove these samples from the initial **<LIST_FILES>** if the script has to be run.
+**Note**: for the *nucleus*, *mitochondrion*, *nucrdna* and *chloroplast* modes, a *mode_done.log* file is created containing samples that were correctly processed, whereas unprocessed samples were added into *mode_error.log* file.
+This file could be used to remove processed samples from the initial **<LIST_FILES>** if the script has to be run.
+Command lines are also print if users want to rerun specific commands on samples.

 #### 3.1 - Indexing files